I’ve been wanting to write this DIY post for a while now and I’m so excited to finally share it with you!

 I started scouring the Internet for satin brass heavy duty shelf brackets (which was slim pickens in 2016 before satin brass became the new “it” thing), and anything I found was ridiculously expensive around $100 per bracket.
 PER BRACKET!
 I needed 14 brackets (we have open shelving in our butler’s pantry as well) so I wasn’t about to spend $1,400 on brackets alone.
 Hard pass.

 So what’s a girl to do in this situation?
 Well, go the semi-DIY route, of course!

 Image Source: Camilla Banks Interior Design

 After spending hours upon hours of looking for inspiration, I came across this photo of a charming English kitchen and I knew these were the brackets I wanted, except that our brackets would be brass.

 I found an Etsy shop owner that I believe may have created these actual brackets because they look identical to the ones in this photo, and the shop owner also happened to live in the U.K. just like the interior designer.

 Unfortunately, the Etsy shop owner didn’t ship to the U.S. so I wasn’t able to go that route.
 Boo.
 Back to the old drawing board …

-I happened to find another Etsy shop owner that makes iron brackets that look pretty similar to my inspiration brackets, but the part that attaches to the wall was a bit too tall for my liking.
+I happened to find another Etsy shop owner (update: their shop has since closed 😩) that makes iron brackets that look pretty similar to my inspiration brackets, but the part that attaches to the wall was a bit too tall for my liking.
 So I reached out to the shop owner and asked if he could make brackets to my own specs and he said he could.
-YAAAAASSS!!
+Sweet!

 I needed 8 heavy-duty (very important!) brackets that could hold shelves that were 12.75″ wide and 1.75″ thick, and I also needed 6 brackets that could hold shelves that were 10″ wide and 2″ thick.
 All in (shipping included), 14 brackets ended up only costing $300!